edgelesssys/contrast/dev-docs/ghsa.md

    2. through another channel (for example, via email): a team member opens the GHSA on the finders behalf and adds credit as appropriate.

 After creation, at least the _Impact_ section needs to be properly populated.
+As soon as the overall description is plausible, request a CVE assignment using the button on the GHSA.

 ### Resolve